FAQ by sheepy

 A. The cause of the bug is unknown but it has been reported that restarting the game and redoing the mission can solve the issue.

 Q. Repairing and headshot recovery take so long that I went broke!

 A. Change your style to get hit less.
 Don't blindly follow travel contracts; order repair for your mechs and find a star system that takes exactly that long to travel.
 When you arrive, if you need pilots, hire fresh meat instead of waiting.
 Waiting is expensive.
-Also, do the first two priority missions to upgrade your spaceship, for faster repair and heal.
+Also, do the first two priority missions to get an upgradeable spaceship, for faster repair, heal, and travel.